Cheque: United Kingdom

-In the UK all cheques must now conform to an industry standard detailing layout and font ("Cheque and Credit Clearing Company (C&CCC) Standard 3"), be printed on a specific weight of paper (CBS1), and contain explicitly defined security features.
+In the United Kingdom, all cheques must conform to an industry standard detailing layout and font ("Cheque and Credit Clearing Company (C&CCC) Standard 3"), be printed on a specific weight of paper (CBS1), and contain explicitly defined security features.

 Since 1995, all cheque printers must be members of the Cheque Printer Accreditation Scheme (CPAS).
 The scheme is managed by the Cheque and Credit Clearing Company and requires that all cheques for use in the British clearing process are produced by accredited printers who have adopted stringent security standards.

 The rules concerning crossed cheques are set out in Section 1 of the Cheques Act 1992 and prevent cheques being cashed by or paid into the accounts of third parties.
 On a crossed cheque the words "account payee only" (or similar) are printed between two parallel vertical lines in the centre of the cheque.
 This makes the cheque non-transferable and is to avoid cheques being endorsed and paid into an account other than that of the named payee.
 Crossing cheques basically ensures that the money is paid into an account of the intended beneficiary of the cheque.

 Following concerns about the amount of time it took banks to clear cheques, the United Kingdom Office of Fair Trading set up a working group in 2006 to look at the cheque clearing cycle.
 They produced a report recommending maximum times for the cheque clearing which were introduced in UK from November 2007.
 In the report the date the credit appeared on the recipient's account (usually the day of deposit) was designated "T".
 At "T + 2" (two business days afterwards) the value would count for calculation of credit interest or overdraft interest on the recipient's account.
 At "T + 4" clients would be able to withdraw funds on current accounts or at "T + 6" on savings accounts (though this will often happen earlier, at the bank's discretion).
 "T + 6" is the last day that a cheque can bounce without the recipient's permission—this is known as "certainty of fate".
 Before the introduction of this standard (also known as 2-4-6 for current accounts and 2-6-6 for savings accounts), the only way to know the "fate" of a cheque has been "Special Presentation", which would normally involve a fee, where the drawee bank contacts the payee bank to see if the payee has that money at that time.
 "Special Presentation" had been stated at the time of deposit.